Whiteknight/ParserObjects/docs/v3/parsers_core.md

 );
 ```

+This method is generally preferred, and is the best starting point for working with parsers.

 The third is to start with one of the above two styles and use monadic extension methods to combine them:

 ```csharp